JacksonO123/blisp/docs.md

 `-`:
 - Subtracts any number of parameters
 - Parameters must be type `Int` or `Float`
+- If one parameter is passed, `-` returns the opposite of the number

 `*`:
 - Multiplies any number of parameters